aletgn/chi2_test/README.md

 # A simple Python Module for $\chi^2$ Goodness-of-fit test

 ## Disclamier
-This module should preferrably be used to test _unimodal distrbutions_.
-The module currently implements:
+This module should preferably be used to test unimodal distributions.
+The module currently implements the following:

 - Normal Distribution
 - Lognormal Distribution